Innoactive/Creator/.Documentation/articles/developer/01-introduction.md

 You could create a template from scratch, or you could use the Innoactive's default template as a starting point.

+Naturally, you would want to reuse behaviors and conditions between templates, just like training designers would reuse a single template to create multiple training applications.
+A component is a package of such behaviors and conditions.
+A template could include any number of components.
+We provide our own components through our [Developer Resources](http://developers.innoactive.de/creator/releases) website and through our repositories on [GitHub](https://github.com/Innoactive).

 [To the next chapter!](02-using-innoactive-creator.md)